 Where is my hotel?

-You probably won’t ask strangers on the street “Where is my hotel?” because they won’t which hotel you’re talking about.
+You probably won’t ask strangers on the street “Where is my hotel?” because they won’t know which hotel you’re talking about.
 On the other hand, you can ask “Where is *the name of your hotel*?”
 This is very simple.
 You just ask “Ei-fo…” and put in your hotel’s name.
-For example, if you’re looking for Abraham Hostel, you can just ask: “Ei-fo Abraham Hostel?”
+For example, if you’re looking for Abraham Hostel, you can ask: “Ei-fo Abraham Hostel?”